adamchilcott/HomeNetwork/README.md

 - DMZ - Demilitarised Zone.
 - BKP - Spare Port to Access ERX.

 Staging VLAN has no Firewall Zone.
-It is a Sheol space with no Internet Access.
+It is a Sheol space with no Internet access.

 ### Wireless